Nothing

 #' The functions estimate the coefficients of a predictor model with a spline

-#' variable (from the Exponential Family).
+#' variable (from the exponential family).
 The functions \code{SplineReg_LM} and

-#' correspondingly in \code{\link{NGeDS}} and \code{\link{GGeDS}}, to estimate
+#' \code{\link{NGeDS}} and \code{\link{GGeDS}} to estimate the coefficients of

-#' GeDS fit of stage A within \code{\link{GGeDS}}, whereas in
+#' the linear GeDS fit of stage A within \code{\link{GGeDS}}, whereas in

 #' \code{\link{NGeDS}} this estimation is performed internally leading to faster

-#' R code.
+#' \R code.

 #'